mnot/I-D/uri-get-off-my-lawn/draft.md

-Note that this specification ought not be interpreted as preventing the allocation of control of URIs by parties that legitimately own them, or have delegated that ownership; for example, a specification might legitimately specify the semantics of a URI on the IANA.ORG Web site as part of the establishment of a registry.
+Note that this specification ought not be interpreted as preventing the allocation of control of URIs by parties that legitimately own them, or have delegated that ownership; for example, a specification might legitimately define the semantics of a URI on the IANA.ORG Web site as part of the establishment of a registry.